Faith-Rooted · Justice-Centered · Community-Led

 The ten victims of the Buffalo Tops grocery store shooting

-A self-identified white supremacist walked into the Tops Friendly Markets grocery store and executed 10 innocent Black people whose only “crime” was being Black and shopping at the only grocery store accessible to their community.
+On May 14, 2022, a self-identified white supremacist entered the Tops Friendly Markets on the East Side of Buffalo, New York, and murdered ten innocent Black people whose only “crime” was being Black and shopping at the only full-service grocery store serving their community.

 Memorial outside Tops Friendly Markets in Buffalo

-Incorporated in the State of Missouri in 2024, the organization has been incubating for a moment such as this: a moment when troops are dispatched into Black-led communities, when coordinated judicial and legislative attacks threaten our people and our voting rights, and when too many communities are left to navigate crisis alone.
+Incorporated in Missouri in 2024, the organization has been preparing for this moment — a time when troops are deployed into Black-led communities, coordinated judicial and legislative attacks threaten our democracy and voting rights, and too many communities are left to navigate crises alone.

-In the Public Square is not merely committed to showing up.
-We are committed to preparing people to show up well — training faith leaders, organizers, and community members to accompany communities through crisis, coordinate resistance to systemic threats, and build the collective power necessary to confront and ultimately transform the very systems that create these crises in the first place.
+In the Public Square exists to equip faith leaders, organizers, and community members to faithfully accompany communities through crisis, organize collective action against systemic injustice, and build the power necessary to transform the conditions that give rise to these crises in the first place.

 The P4 Framework